FAQ for motorcycles

-Once you have searched by motorcycle on our tyre selector, you may browse tubeless or tubetype tyres using the filters in the left-hand column on our website.
+Once you have searched by motorcycle on our tire selector, you may browse tubeless or tubetype tires using the filters in the left-hand column on our website.

-With which tyres is an inner tube required?
+With which tires is an inner tube required?

-You need to fit an inner tube if your tyre is marked "tubetype" or if your wheel is tubetype.
+You need to fit an inner tube if your tire is marked "tubetype" or if your wheel is tubetype.

 Which is the most appropriate inner tube?

-The dimension of the inner tube must correspond to the dimension of the tyre.
+The dimension of the inner tube must correspond to the dimension of the tire.
 Contact your dealer for advice.

 The price of each tyre is dependent upon retailer pricing policy.
 Michelin is unable to impose retail prices on retailers, who therefore remain free and independent when setting prices.